 - What are they going to achieve?

 It is known as contracting.
 The outcome of the team coaching contract is an agreement that contains the expectations of the coach and the team.
-The expectations are the boundaries of coaching, confidentiality, roles, objectives, challenges, decision making, duration, and so on.
+The expectations are the boundaries of coaching, confidentiality, roles, objectives, challenges, decision-making, duration, and so on.
 Contracts help creates a foundation for the team and the coach.
 It also contains opportunities to make informed choices about how both parties can work together.

 If you get hired as a Scrum Master or an Agile Coach for your team, you can start straight away.
-If you are an external coach for your organization, then identifying who is your coachee and the problems they face is essential at the initial phase.
+If you are an external coach for your organization, then identifying who is your coachee and the problems they face is essential in the initial phase.
 Identifying the type of clients is crucial to the contracting process.

 Primary Client: The person or the team or the business unit which needs coaching.
-The contract made for the primary client alone as they are the ones who will receive the coaching.
+The contract is made for the primary client alone as they are the ones who will receive the coaching.
 They are responsible for seeking help and cannot delegate that responsibility.
 The leader could be part of the team or maybe not.